avand/avand.github.com/_posts/2010-09-15-managing-styles-with-sass-on-heroku.markdown

 ## FTW!

 * **Sass**: I was commited to porting to Sass, specifically because you don't have to rewrite all your CSS to get started.
 [Scss plays nice][20].
-It's part of [Haml][21], so throw it in your <code>Gemfile</code>:
+It's part of [Haml][21], so throw it in your `Gemfile`:

 {% highlight ruby %}
 gem 'haml', '3.0.18'
 {% endhighlight %}

-* **Migrate your CSS to Scss**: Using the command line tool <code>sass-convert</code> I migrated all my CSS to Scss.
+* **Migrate your CSS to Scss**: Using the command line tool `sass-convert` I migrated all my CSS to Scss.
 I know it needs a lot of refactoring to take advantage of Sass, but I'll do that later.

 {% highlight bash %}
 $> sass-convert source.css destination.scss
 {% endhighlight %}

 * **Organize**: I wanted stylesheet packages to be derived by how styles were organized - not by a configuration file.
-So while it made sense to have the Sass files live next to my erb (remember, I have a one-to-one mapping of styles to my templates), [Chris Powers][11] noted that it was cleaner to store them in <code>/app/stylesheets/:package/</code>.
-For me, <code>:package</code>  was just "desktop."
+So while it made sense to have the Sass files live next to my erb (remember, I have a one-to-one mapping of styles to my templates), [Chris Powers][11] noted that it was cleaner to store them in `/app/stylesheets/:package/`.
+For me, `:package`  was just "desktop."
 Later, I can easily create packages called "mobile," "print," or "ie" if I need to.
 See?

 <img src="http://farm5.static.flickr.com/4088/4994576870_31e45aceab_d.jpg" alt="Template and Styles, Happily Ever After" title="Template and Styles, Happily Ever After" />